jazzychad/WFCts/README.md

 # WFCts

-A TypeScript implementatino of the Wave Function Collapse algorithm
+A TypeScript implementation of the Wave Function Collapse algorithm

 ### TODO